Java API Overview

 The first step in using the Gurobi Java interface is to create an environment object.
 Environments are represented using the GRBEnv class.
 An environment acts as the container for all data associated with a set of optimization runs.
 You will generally only need one environment object in your program.

 You can create one or more optimization models within an environment.
 Each model is represented as an object of class GRBModel.
 A model consists of a set of decision variables (objects of class GRBVar), a linear or quadratic objective function on these variables (specified using GRBModel.setObjective), and a set of constraints on these variables (objects of class GRBConstr, GRBQConstr, GRBSOS, or GRBGenConstr).
 Each variable has an associated lower bound, upper bound, and type (continuous, binary, etc.).
 Each linear or quadratic constraint has an associated sense (less-than-or-equal, greater-than-or-equal, or equal), and right-hand side value.
-Please refer to the Variables and Constraints section in the Reference Manual for more information.
+Refer to this section in the Reference Manual for more information on variables, constraints, and objectives.

 Linear constraints are specified by building linear expressions (objects of class GRBLinExpr), and then specifying relationships between these expressions (for example, requiring that one expression be equal to another).
 Quadratic constraints are built in a similar fashion, but using quadratic expressions (objects of class GRBQuadExpr) instead.